Mexican presidential favorite vows to restore peace

 “We need someone who really knows how to govern, and he is someone who can,” said social worker Graciela Gonzalez.

-His cause has been aided by voter fatigue with the PAN, which has failed to live up to the high hopes Mexicans had when the party in 2000 ended 71 years of often corrupt PRI rule.
+His cause has been aided by voter fatigue with the PAN, which has failed to live up to the high hopes Mexicans had when the party ended 71 years of often corrupt PRI rule in 2000.

 Poll after poll has given Pena Nieto a double digit lead over PAN rival Josefina Vazquez Mota, despite a string of gaffes and the revelation in January that he had cheated on his first wife and fathered two children out of wedlock.